 First-Generation College Students

 A formal definition of a first-generation college student is a student whose parent(s) did not complete a four-year college or university degree.
-Some first-generation students come from low-income households.
-First-generation students are often students of color, children of immigrant parents, or working-class white students.

 Resources